INSIDER SUBSCRIPTION

 1. Does AKC honor the Limited Registration designation regardless of subsequent transfers?

-2. Does there need to be written agreement with every party to a subsequent sale/purchase in order to prevent someone from getting full registration papers and breeding the dog?
+2. Must there be written agreement with every party to a subsequent sale/purchase in order to prevent someone from getting full registration papers and breeding the dog?

 3. Will AKC honor a signed buyer/seller contract before it has been upheld in court?